Qazeer/InfoSec-Notes/Windows/Local_privilege_escalation.md

 # Returns "Cannot find path '\\127.0.0.1\pipe\spoolss' because it does not exist" if the Print Spooler service is not running.
 gci \\127.0.0.1\pipe\spoolss

-# Retrives the status of the Print Spooler service on the local system.
+# Retrieves the status of the Print Spooler service on the local system.
 Get-Service Spooler
 ```